Thinking and memory changes

 • Sleep changes.
 Some types of sleep changes are linked with higher risk of developing thinking and memory symptoms.
 These include moving or shouting out during sleep.

+These risk factors are highly variable between people.
 This means that if you have one or more of these risk factors, it doesn’t mean that you will definitely develop thinking and memory problems.
-A significant proportion of people living with Parkinson’s will never develop serious thinking and memory symptoms.
+Many people living with Parkinson’s will never develop serious thinking and memory symptoms.

 Other things can also affect your focus and concentration.
 It's important to know about these, as there are things you can do to manage them.